Yejashi/obsidianNotes/Research/LLVM/Intermediate Representation (IR).md

 LLVM IR is a low-level, typed, RISC-like language designed for compilers, which balances abstraction and control.
+A generic assembly language, input and output

 Its primary role is to act as a bridge between high-level language constructs and low-level machine instructions.